lolwheel/Owie/README.md

 1. Use the ESP WebTools page provided [here](https://ow-breaker.github.io/).
 1. Follow the instructions on that page to flash the firmware.
+1. Verify the flash success: When the chip is on, you should see a WiFi network called `Owie-XXXX`.
+Connecting to it should send you straight to the status page of the Owie board.
+Don't worry about the data because the board isn't hooked up yet.

 ## Installation:

+NEW: Follow this step-by-step installation video made by one of the community members - https://www.youtube.com/watch?v=HhKdwnYUbA0

+Or follow these instructions below:

 1. Install Owie fimrware onto your Wemos D1 mini as instructed above.
 1. Disassemble your board and open the battery enclosure.